Offshore wind farm

-The turbines have a rated capacity of five megawatts each and are being installed at water depths ranging from 40m to 44m.
+The turbines have a rated capacity of five megawatts each and are installed at water depths ranging from 40m to 44m.

 The piles are 90m high and are laid 40m underwater, with a further 30m inserted into the seabed.
 The hub height of the turbines above water is about 90m.
 The rotor blades measure 122m in diameter.

-The crews at the project site are transported and provided offshore access by Amplemann system, which is a self-stabilising platform attached to the VOS Sympathy vessel.
+The crews at the project site were transported and provided offshore access by Amplemann system, which is a self-stabilising platform attached to the VOS Sympathy vessel.

 The AC transformer at the Borwin I (Alpha) Offshore platform will convert the power into high-voltage direct current (HVDC) before transmitting it to the German power grid through a 200km cable line.

 The power is then fed to the European grid.
 The substation further feeds it to the 380kV German national grid.